Tailor-made Tour 19 days from £3825 per person

-Thanks to its breathtaking setting and convenient location as a stepping stone midway down the Vietnamese coast, Nha Trang claims the crown as the country’s top beach destination.
-A 6-km arc of golden sand and surf fringe this relaxed city at the mouth of the Cai River.
+Nha Trang is a coastal resort city in southern Vietnam known for its beaches and diving sites.
+Thanks to its breathtaking setting and convenient location, as a stepping stone midway down the Vietnamese coast, Nha Trang claims the crown as the country’s top beach destination.
+A six kilometre arc of golden sand and surf fringe this relaxed city at the mouth of the Cai River.
 In addition to the main beach, the nearby islands hold world-class scuba diving and snorkelling sites.

 Day at leisure to enjoy the beautiful beaches and scenery of Nha Trang.